pranjaladhi/ISS_tracker/README.md

 #### > `curl localhost:5000/header`

-This will return the header dictionary object which includes information of when the data file was created.
+This will return the header dictionary object, which includes information of when the data file was created.
 The output may be:
 ```
 {
   "CREATION_DATE": "2023-066T03:37:31.258Z",